pjtunstall/stock-exchange-sim/README.md

 ## 3. Audit

+A Zsh script, `audit.zsh`, is provided, for your convenience, to run the examples in the Functional section.
+Alternatively, you're welcome to type any or all of the commands yourself.
+In either case, please take care to check the resulting files and ask any questions you might have about the project.

 As mentioned, we implemented the checker as part of the main program.
 A boolean flag is used to select checker mode.
 See `main.go` for the code that deals with the flag and other arguments, and `checker.go` for the checker function itself.

 You'll find the configuration files for the given examples in the `examples` folder, together with the two examples we were required to create: `zen` (finite) and `matryushka` (infinite).
 (We actually made three.
 There's a bonus finite one: `macguffin`.)